CommodoreOS/PCUAE/README.md

 JIFFYDOS 6 is included,

-C64 SID Music playing in the background, plays different SID Music on each Carousel Gamelists on TheCarousel C64 0 to G, H to R and S to Z(PCUAE ONLY).
+C64 SID Music playing in the background, plays different SID Music on each Carousel Gamelists on TheCarousel C64 0 to G, H to R and S to Z(THEC64 ONLY).

 **This is free for non commercial use - NOT to SELL**